If I Could Teach the World

-"If I Could Teach the World" is a hip-hop single released in 1997 by Bone Thugs-n-Harmony.
-It appeared on their album The Art of War and reached number 20 on the U.S. Hot 100.
+"If I Could Teach the World" is a hip-hop single released in 1997 by American group Bone Thugs-n-Harmony.
+It appeared on their album The Art of War and reached number 27 on the U.S. Hot 100.
 The group also won an AMA for best hip-hop artist for this song.

 Music video

 Bizzy Bone appears in the song but not the video, while Flesh-n-Bone appears in the video but not the song.
 The video shows the group in the Apocalypse and at war.
 The instrumental of the song Thug Luv is played at the beginning and end of the video.